AnHaechan/DP_sumi/README.md

 dp4_haechan_list_*.html and js provide 'list of cocktails' page.<br/>
 dp4_firebase.js is for DB management.<br/>

-makemyown.html show various ingredients in each col. <br/>makemyown.js is give list of ingredients from user database. <br/>
+makemyown.html show various ingredients and user can check what they want to mix. <br/>makemyown.js is give list of ingredients from user database. <br/>